-Here is a complied list of the Top interview questions.
+Here is a compiled list of the top interview questions.

 The last thing you want to do is to come across as that bumpkin candidate who did not know anything about the company you are interviewing for.
-Learn what the company does, who their customers are, who their competitors are, what their products are,etc.
+Learn what the company does, who its customers are, who their competitors are, what their products are, etc.

 With LinkedIn and Google, it is not hard to find out about the Hiring Manager.
 Most professionals have their work history on LinkedIn.
 This shows diligence on your part and the fact that you are willing to do your homework.